theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/security-xu3/server-security.md

 There are two types of [users and user groups](user-management#users-and-user-groups), access can be restricted to.
 - Windows AD users (Kerberos authentication)
-- XU custom users (Basic authentication)
+- custom users (Basic authentication)

 When access to the web server is restricted, Windows AD credentials or credentials of a custom user must be submitted when running an extraction.